acoustic-content-samples/wchtools-cli/README.md

     wchtools delete -t -v --tag "IBM Sample" wchtools delete -a -v --tag beach

-  Note:  The Watson Content Hub API will not allow you to delete assets or types that are still referenced by content, and this version of the wchtools delete command only allows for deletion of a single artifact type, by tag, at a time.
+  Note:  The Acoustic Content API will not allow you to delete assets or types that are still referenced by content, and this version of the wchtools delete command only allows for deletion of a single artifact type, by tag, at a time.

 #### Deleting content or types by name